vkosuri/vkosuri.github.io/_posts/2019-10-12-chatterbot-tips.md

 toc: true
 ---

-Here I would like to add some tips most commonly used for [chatterbot](https://github.com/gunthercox/ChatterBot)
+Some tips most commonly used for [chatterbot](https://github.com/gunthercox/ChatterBot)

 ## Chatbot text into events